ZaBlanc/RaptureXML/README.md

 # Adding RaptureXML to Your Project #

+The recommended way to add RaptureXML to your project is through CocoaPods.
+Simply add 'RaptureXML' into your Podfile.

-There's just a few simple steps:
+To install manually, there's just a few simple steps:

   * Copy the RaptureXML/RaptureXML folder into your own project and import "RXMLElement.h" somewhere (e.g., your PCH file).
   * Link in libz.dylib to your target.